Banjara Hound

-The Banjara Hound, also known as the Vanjari Hound, is a breed of dog found in India.
+The Banjara Hound, also known as the Banjari Hound, is a breed of dog found in India.
 It is a sighthound-type dog bred and used for hunting by the nomadic Banjara of Maharashtra.
 The Banjara Hound is a rough-coated breed of sighthound, usually brindle or solid-coloured.
 It resembles a large Saluki, standing around 28 in, and is famed for its stamina and ability to pull down deer.